-A POP plan is governed by Section 125 of the IRS tax code.
-A Premium Only Plan or POP Planis also referred to as a Cafeteria Plan or Flexible Benefits Plan (FSA).
-Employees enrolled in Cafeteria plans can set aside insurance premiums and other funds pretax that they can use for certain qualified medical and child care expenses.
-Since more participants in the plan equate to more tax savings for the employer.
+Section 125 Cafeteria Plan – Premium Only Plan is governed by Section 125 of the IRS tax code.
+Employees enrolled in Section 125 Cafeteria plans can set aside insurance premiums and other pretax that they can use for certain qualified medical and child care expenses since more participants in the program equate to more tax savings for the employer.

 New employees must receive a copy of their plan sponsor’s latest Summary Plan Description within 90 days after becoming covered by the plan.
 Plan sponsors are not required to file a POP Document with the Department of Labor (DOL), although they are required to provide it to DOL upon request.

 - The maximum criminal penalties for ERISA include fines of up to $100,000 and possibly ten years in jail.
 Businesses charged with ERISA violations can face criminal fines of up to $500,000, in addition to any civil liability.

 - Plan sponsor may be charged $110/day if it does not provide plan document, SPD, or Summary of Material Modifications (SMM) within 30 days of individual's written request.
 Failure to furnish plan-related information requested by the DOL carries a penalty of up to $161 per day, not to exceed $1,613 per request.
 Under ERISA, plan administrators must furnish to the DOL, upon request, any documents relating to the employee benefit plan.

 What documents are required for a Cafeteria Plan?

 - A current Summary Plan Description (SPD) available to all plan participants

 What benefits are offered under a Section 125 Plan?